niyomozey/ParkAndPick_Application/Animal.md

-## Animal Controller
+## Animal

-This code contains an `AnimalController` class which has various methods for performing CRUD (Create, Read, Update, Delete) operations on the `Animal` model.
+I had managed to complete various methods for performing CRUD (Create, Read, Update, Delete) operations on the `Animal` model.
 It also imports the `Animal` and `Slaughterhouse` models from the `sequelize` package.

 ### Methods